 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Passed down through two generations of daughters-in-law
+Passed down through two generations of daughters-in-law.

 Báo Thanh niênBáo Thanh niên31/07/2023

-Daughter-in-law quits accounting job to take over mother-in-law's business
+Daughter-in-law quits accounting job, inherits mother-in-law's business.

 Cháo lòng ‘2 bà cụ’ TP.HCM nay chỉ còn người chị: Truyền qua 2 đời con dâu - Ảnh 1.